jeffbski/accum/README.md

 # accum

-Simple pass-through stream (RW) which accumulates or collects the data from a stream.
+Simple write stream which accumulates or collects the data from a stream.
 Pipe your stream into this to get all the data as buffer, string, or raw array.

 [![Build Status](https://secure.travis-ci.org/jeffbski/accum.png?branch=master)](http://travis-ci.org/jeffbski/accum)